shamsashrafkhan/MS_Excel_E-Commerce_Sales_And_Profit_Report_2024/README.md

 4. A folder containing Microsoft Office Data Connection file (My Data Sources)

 Description: This project is done on Microsoft Excel 2016 (16.0.5408.1001) MSO (16.0.5404.1000) 64-bit.

-All the CSV and XLSX files contain dummy data.
+Note: All the CSV and XLSX files contain dummy data.